High-speed rail in China: Financial sustainability and expansion concerns

+As of November 2024, in terms of annual operating revenues and expenditures, only six lines break even while the rest have huge losses.
+Some high-speed rail lines operate only a handful of trains per day, and their construction and maintenance are barely sustained through subsidies.
+Numerous stations on these underused lines are seeing minimal service or remaining unopened despite completed construction.

+The financial strain has been attributed to overbuilding high-speed rail lines to places where demand is not warranted.
+Netizens have noted that "it’s common to see entire rows of empty seats on numerous HSR routes across the country"; most of the newer lines have low passenger volumes, as many of their stations are located well outside centers of metro areas and without direct local highway nor light rail connections.
+Officials have used high-speed rail construction primarily to drive up land value for land sales, especially in third and fourth-tier cities.
+The Reason Foundation has described China's HSR system a boondoggle due to the incurred massive financial losses.

 In response to these concerns, the government introduced stricter approval criteria in 2021, requiring new lines duplicating existing routes to demonstrate 80% capacity utilization on existing lines, and mandating that new high-speed lines serve cities with at least 15 million annual trips.

 Construction costs and financing

 China achieved relatively low construction costs through standardization of designs and procedures, with average costs of $17–21 million per kilometer according to a 2019 World Bank report—about one-third lower than other countries.
 Standardized train tracks, rolling stock, and signal systems, combined with bulk purchasing by state-owned corporations, helped keep costs down.

 Construction financing is highly capital intensive, with 40-50% provided by the national government through state-owned banks, 40% through Ministry of Railway bonds, and 10-20% by provincial and local governments.
 The China Rail Investment Corp issued approximately ¥1 trillion (US$150 billion) in debt from 2006 to 2010 to finance HSR construction.

-Despite construction efficiency, most lines operate at losses initially.
-The Beijing-Tianjin intercity railway, for example, required several years to break even despite carrying over 41 million rides in its first two years, due to construction costs of ¥20.42 billion and annual operating costs of ¥1.8 billion including interest payments.
-The line achieved profitability by 2015.
-However, many other lines continue to operate at losses, with deficits typically covered by subsidies from local governments.